FredHutch/Oncoscape/DOCKER.md

 ```
 This will drop you back into an instance of bash running inside your container.

-You're not limited to a single container, you can have as many different Oncoscape development environments on you system as you need.
+You're not limited to a single container, you can have as many different Oncoscape development environments on your system as you need.

 #### Accessing data outside of your container

 In the examples above we cloned the Oncocape repository inside of the container.
 If you'd rather clone it to your workstation directly and access it from inside your container you can use the Docker 'volumes' feature.
-For example let's say that you have cloned the Oncoscape repo to /Users/myuser/Oncoscape and want to fire up a container and access this external data from inside your container.
+For example let's say you have cloned the Oncoscape repo to /Users/myuser/Oncoscape and want to fire up a container and access this external data from inside your container.
 To accomplish this you'll need to use the '-v' flag when creating a new container and tell it what folder on your workstation you want to be mounted inside the container.
 Here is an example:

 ```bash
 docker run -ti -p 7777:7777 -v /Users/myuser/Oncoscape:/opt/Oncoscape --name myoncodev02 --hostname myoncodev02 oncodev